21 Arthritis Facts: It's A Game Changer

 Arthritis Facts: It's A Game-Changer

-Arthritis is common - in fact, as reported by the CDC in 2017, an estimated 54.4 million US adults (1 in 4 adults) have arthritis: including osteoarthritis, rheumatoid arthritis, gout, lupus or fibromyalgia - all forms of arthritis.
+Arthritis is common - in fact, as reported by the US Centers for Disease Control and Prevention an estimated 54 million US adults have arthritis: including osteoarthritis, rheumatoid arthritis, gout, lupus or fibromyalgia - all forms of arthritis.
+More than 1 in 4 adults with arthritis report having pain that is severe.

 Arthritis Awareness: Get Up to Speed